Article 1 – Definitions

 2. The client is obliged to make all information and documents that the service provider believes necessary for the correct execution of the assignment available in a timely manner and in the desired form and in the desired manner.

 3. The client guarantees the correctness, completeness and reliability of the data and documents made available to the service provider, even if these originate from third parties, insofar as the nature of the assignment does not dictate otherwise.

 4. If and insofar as the client requests this, the service provider will return the relevant documents.

 5. If the client does not make the information and documents required by the service provider available, or not on time or not properly, and the execution of the assignment is delayed as a result, the resulting extra costs and extra fees will be borne by the client.

-2. When the client withdraws the assignment, the client is obliged to pay the wages owed and the expenses incurred by the service provider.
+2. If the client withdraws the assignment within 24 hours before the appointment, the client is obliged to pay the amount due.

 Article 9 – Execution of the agreement